simonsupercool/qfunk/README.md

 ### Prerequisites

-As of the current version, QFunk
+As of the current version, qfunk has only basic dependencies on numpy and scipy.
+The most recent of these can be downloaded like so
   ```sh
   conda install numpy, scipy
   ```